omeid/uconfig/README.md

 * JSON: `encoding/json`
 * TOML: `github.com/BurntSushi/toml`
 * YAML: `gopkg.in/yaml.v2`
-  * Note: YAML unmarshaller doesn't appear to handle embedded structs as cleanly as some unmarshallers; you may need to nest the embedded struct's options in your YAML file (see `version` in the example below)
+  * Note: YAML unmarshaller doesn't appear to handle embedded structs as cleanly as some unmarshallers; you may need to nest the embedded struct's options in your YAML file (see `version` in the example above)